“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 “Your mileage may vary” – please drop a comment with errors and omissions (will open in new tab/page)

-Kominka Facebook group (private with application) and Kominka Japan website – a load of folks sharing their stories and tips about finding and reno-ing houses (also grew into host of Minka Summit Japan), a great place to start!
+Kominka Facebook group (private with application) and Kominka Japan website – a load of folks sharing their stories and tips about finding and reno-ing houses (also grew into a host of Minka Summit Japan), a great place to start!

-A Reddit AMA “I just bought a used house in rural Japan after a five year search.
+A Reddit AMA “I just bought a used house in rural Japan after a five-year search.
 AMA about house/land hunting, abandoned homes, the real estate process, or the reform process (which starts soon!).”

 smart snippet from AMA about searching: “Individual towns tend to keep track of their empty houses via their homepages.
 Search the town name in Japanese, plus “空き家バンク” and if they have something it will pop up.
 As far as I know, Akiya banks are locally managed.” + This person’s house/project